 GSSW serves the Denver metropolitan area and other Colorado communities in a variety of ways.
-These include lectures and workshops that the school hosts throughout the year, a variety of continuing professional development opportunities, and trainings and special events sponsored by GSSW's three institutes.
+These include lectures and workshops that the school hosts throughout the year, a variety of continuing professional development opportunities, and trainings and special events sponsored by GSSW's two institutes.

 Each year, GSSW students complete more than 200,000 hours of unpaid field internships, a contribution of more than $3.5 million to Colorado human services.